 Increasingly, the companies we work with are prioritizing the privacy of their audiences as public appetite grows for checks on how data can be used and by whom.

 It’s our belief that we can help our customers transition towards a secure and privacy-focused future by implementing our own web tag — a small code snippet that must be installed on your website for Echobox to maximize your content’s performance.

 It’s important to note that Echobox doesn’t collect any direct identifiers or personally identifiable information on who is visiting your websites, thus ensuring the privacy of your users’ data.

 The Echobox Web Tag is a small piece of code.
 You will need to install a code snippet on your website.
 When your website is loaded, this code will enable the Echobox Web Tag to capture data on your website.
 The Echobox Web Tag captures only the page URL and the page referrer each time a web page is loaded.
 The Echobox Web Tag also works perfectly with WordPress.

 An important consideration for us when developing the Echobox Web Tag was to ensure that it had no adverse effects on a page’s load time.
 To accomplish this, we created the web tag to be “asynchronous”.

 Normally, when code is loaded on a page it is done in a specific sequence — the longer the sequence, the longer the load time — this makes it “synchronous”.
 On the other hand, when a piece of code is loaded alongside this standard sequence, this is “asynchronous”.
 As the “work” of the code is being done alongside the standard sequence, rather than as part of that sequence, it has no impact on load times whatsoever.
 The Echobox Web Tag also works seamlessly alongside other analytics tools that will allow you to monitor activity on your website in detail.

-- Data captured by the Echobox Web Tag will remain in the EU.
+It’s important to note that data captured by the Echobox Web Tag will remain in the EU.